Skip to content

 Orchestration Multi-step workflows chaining multiple agent actions

-Agentic Workflows support multiple execution engines — Copilot CLI, Claude Code, and OpenAI Codex — decoupling the pattern from the model provider (GitHub Blog).
+Agentic Workflows support several execution engines — Copilot CLI, Claude Code, and OpenAI Codex — so the pattern stays separate from the model provider (GitHub Blog).

-Agents operate read-only by default.
-Write operations require explicit declaration as "safe outputs" — a bounded list of permitted GitHub API calls.
-Each passes through a four-stage pipeline (GitHub Blog: Security Architecture):
+Agents run read-only by default.
+Write operations must be declared as "safe outputs" — a bounded list of permitted GitHub API calls.
+Each one passes through a four-stage pipeline (GitHub Blog: Security Architecture):

-4. Moderation — deterministic analysis before downstream delivery
+4. Moderation applies deterministic analysis before any downstream delivery.

-This staged vetting prevents agents from performing unbounded mutations.
+This staged vetting stops agents from making unbounded changes.

-The security architecture operates across three trust boundaries (GitHub Blog: Security Architecture):
+The security architecture works across three trust boundaries (GitHub Blog: Security Architecture):

 graph TD